Meet Sarah Heaton

 I like the variety of my working life and the fact that I’m having a go.
 It’s easy to moan about things and not do anything about it.
 I work with some amazing craftspeople and they all take the time to help me out as they believe in what I’m doing.

-Do you use any specialist techniques or equipment to produce your goods?
+Do you use any specialist techniques or equipment to create Sarah Heaton pottery?

 What is your latest or most exciting creation?

 Take Two is my latest range.
 This one is really special to me as I have been working with iconic tableware designer Eve Midwinter.
 She is 87 and we’ve had a great time looking at some of her original designs and re-working them to give them a contemporary twist.
 Take Two is the first time she’s had her full name on the backstamp and she is really proud of what we’ve achieved together.
 Take Two will be shown in New York in October so we have our fingers crossed that it will be a great success.

 What do you like to do for lunch?

 Lunch is usually on the go.
 I tend to work through, which I know is a little bit naughty and goes against what I tell my children…..when I do manage to grab something I will always make sure it’s on a nice plate as I can’t stand eating off rubbish crockery!

 I’ve usually got a mountain of things to do so it helps me to have a list and tick things off…..you can almost always guarantee that if there is any fiscal stuff to do I will have it at the bottom of the list.
 I’m not very good at record keeping!

 What has been your proudest moment in business so far?

 I did win a Twitter award from Theo Phaphitis, which was quite exciting and I won a trend bible award last year.
 I still think the best is yet to come from my own collection and as a typical designer I’m always chuffed when fellow ceramic designers give me the thumbs up!